 Pro tip: We don’t need to necessarily use Computed Traits, but can also personalize based on Audiences.

 Step 4: Generate an access token for the Profile API.

-In order to create an API Access token, go into the Settings Tab in Personas and click the Generate button:
+In order to create an API Access token, go to Profiles > Profiles Settings > API access and click the Generate button:

 Step 5: Connect Algolia account with Segment Profile API